Systemic-Labs/Perfect-Stack/README.md

 ### High level
 - **platform based**: `All: Web/JS`, `AI: Python, JS (APIs)`, `Mac/IOS: Swift`.
 - **other good langs**: `Elixir`, `Haskel`, `C++`, `C#`, `Bend`.
 - **`Bend`**: Parallel processing computation.
-Use CPU/GPU cores **WITHOUT** specific/low-level methods (Cuda, Metal...)
+Use CPU/GPU cores **WITHOUT** specific/low-level methods (Cuda, Metal..)

 ### Type Safety
   - `Typescript`: Not a language, a superset over JS - a type system for JS - compiles to JS.
   - `Valibot`: schema library for validating structural data. also on runtime and integration point.
-  - `...note`: type safety feature is effective in specific points/use-case, not in general usage.  <details> <summary>`...more on type safety and typescript`: </summary> Majority misunderstand TS for safety, security and a language by itself, while it mostly impacts development cycle.
+  - `..note`: type safety feature is effective in specific points/use-case, not in general usage.  <details> <summary>`..more on type safety and typescript`: </summary> Majority misunderstand TS for safety, security and a language by itself, while it mostly impacts development cycle.
 For product is only effective if is implemented at runtime and integration validation points.
-Therefore use Typescript/typesafety layer only when the usecase is valid, or required. such as immutable restricted and custom defined data structures. `Ex`: database schemas, configuration, authentication...
+Therefore use Typescript/typesafety layer only when the usecase is valid, or required. such as immutable restricted and custom defined data structures. `Ex`: database schemas, configuration, authentication..
 `Practical usage`: In large teams - random/changing/careless developers drop into codebase.
-When type restrictions is thrown at different developers, they pre-encounter potential issues/errors, which forces them to follow type integrity on IO, and other careless mistakes (in algorithms, process...) before merging or deliver their work.
+When type restrictions is thrown at different developers, they pre-encounter potential issues/errors, which forces them to follow type integrity on IO, and other careless mistakes (in algorithms, process..) before merging or deliver their work.
 This ensures all follow same guidelines and patterns, getting defined results even if they're unable to visualise/understand the App structure or intentions.

 The Cons: Only runs in dev time, and is removed in production.
-A solo dev or small team of pros don't need this... a codebase becomes more complex to read/visualize...
-Only good TS devs can understand whats happening, for others is more confusing, they just follow...
+A solo dev or small team of pros don't need this.. a codebase becomes more complex to read/visualize..
+Only good TS devs can understand whats happening, for others is more confusing, they just follow..

 Therefore it cost more time, resources and efficiency.
 It's simpler and more efficient to use a validation system such as `Valibot`, at critical or specific points, can use it in JS too, and in runtime.
 </details>